OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Conclusion

 [{ [1][]{#1} \maketitlesupplementary

 }]

-The Appendix is organized as follows.
+This Appendix is organized as follows.
 Appendix~\ref{sec:A} elaborates on the construction details of our dataset and benchmark.
-Appendix~\ref{sec:B} discusses a further application of our method.
-Appendix~\ref{sec:C} provides more quantitative comparison on lip synchronization.
-Finally, Appendix~\ref{sec:D} presents additional visualization results.
+Appendix~\ref{sec:B} discusses further applications of our method.
+Appendix~\ref{sec:C} and Appendix~\ref{sec:D} provide more quantitative comparisons and visualization results.